-The Town Manager provided Project information to the Mayor and Town Council during regular monthly council meetings, providing updates on Project progress.
-The meetings were open to the public, and meeting agendas were made available at least 24-hours prior to the meetings.
+The Town Manager provided Project information and updates on Project progress to the Mayor and Town Council during regular monthly council meetings.
+The meetings were open to the public, and the agendas were made available at least 24-hours prior to each meeting.
 There were no public comments related to the proposed Project documented during these regular public forums.

-NADB conducted a media search to identify potential public opinion about the Project; however, no articles were found about it.
+NADB conducted a media search to identify potential public opinion about the Project; however, no articles were found.
 The activities conducted by the Town Manager show that the public has received updates about the Project.
 The Sponsor has informed NADB that no opposition to the Project has been identified.